iamdeborah-Q/DevOps-Projects/Project6.md

 ![DB_mysql](https://user-images.githubusercontent.com/122198373/215365510-5a36523f-b49e-4637-8647-d533a8816ad5.png)

-- Ensure that we add port 3306 on our db server to allow our web server to access the database server.
+- Open port 3306 on our DB server to allow our web server to allow connection to the database.
+Also set bind-address to 0.0.0.0

 ![Screenshot 2022-12-26 143013](https://user-images.githubusercontent.com/122198373/215365691-5d2643b5-fca0-471f-946f-86700f6465ca.png)

-## Connecting Web Server to DB Server
+## STEP VI: CONFIGURE WORDPRESS TO CONNECT TO REMOTE DATABASE

-- Installing mySQl client on the web server so we can connect to the db server
+Install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client

         sudo yum install mysql
         sudo mysql -u admin -p -h <DB-Server-Private-IP-address>

 ![image](https://user-images.githubusercontent.com/122198373/215366356-efa875eb-8cfa-47ff-8e71-6b8dbbe9552d.png)